thehenchnerd

 Famous Study: Minnesota Starvation Experiment (1944–1945)

-One of the landmark studies that debunked several metabolism myths is the Minnesota Starvation Experiment.
 This study showed that the body doesn’t enter “starvation mode” when calories are reduced in a controlled manner.
 Instead, the metabolic slowdown only becomes significant during extreme deficits, far beyond what most people experience during typical diets.
 This study highlights the flawed logic behind many bro science claims, such as the need for constant eating to prevent muscle loss.

 Spotting Red Flags in Fitness Advice